Find Cheap Life Insurance Quotes in Your Area

 Credit and disability life insurance premiums can be structured in one of two ways:

-Since credit and disability life insurance is usually offered when you obtain a loan, policies are either guaranteed acceptance or have incredibly limited underwriting.
-There's no medical exam and the company has none of your health information, so they have to assume you're high risk.
-This causes credit life insurance rates to be significantly higher than those you would find with fully underwritten term life insurance.
+Because lenders usually offer credit and disability life insurance when you obtain a loan, policies are either guaranteed acceptance or have incredibly limited underwriting.
+There's no medical exam and the company has none of your health information, so they have to assume you're high-risk.
+This significantly drives up the cost of credit life insurance, compared to fully underwritten term life insurance.

-The one underwriting limitation is that credit and disability life insurance policies come with age limits.
-You may not be able to obtain coverage if you're over 65 and, if you already have coverage, it may expire at this point.
+Credit and disability life insurance policies also come with age limits.
+You may not be able to obtain coverage if you're over 65, and if you already have coverage, it may expire at this point.

 After your death, a family member will typically only need to cover outstanding loans if:

-- They cosigned for the loan - The family member that cosigned the loan is responsible for any outstanding balance.
-In the case of credit cards, authorized users would not be responsible for an outstanding balance, only joint cardholders.
+- They co-signed for the loan.
+The family member who co-signed the loan is responsible for any outstanding balance.
+Credit card authorized users would not be responsible for an outstanding balance, but joint cardholders will.

-- You were married and lived in a common property state - Even if your spouse didn't cosign the loan, they would usually be responsible for your debt.
-There are currently only 9 community property states (Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin).
+- You were married and lived in a community property state.
+Your spouse is responsible for the debt even if they didn't co-sign the loan.
+There are currently only nine community property states: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.

-- They want to keep the property securing the loan - If your estate’s value isn't large enough to cover the outstanding loan on your car or home, your family would need to pay off the debt in order to keep the property.
+- They want to keep the property securing the loan.
+If the value of your estate isn't large enough to cover the outstanding loan on your car or home, your family would need to pay off the debt in order to keep the property.

-If you want life insurance to cover a loan, we’d recommend getting term life insurance if you qualify for coverage.
-Term life insurance is the cheapest form of coverage, you can choose a death benefit that covers multiple loans or expenses, and you can choose your beneficiary.
-So, if there are more pressing costs when you pass away, such as funeral expenses or a child starting college, your family member can spend the death benefit as they best see fit.
+If you want life insurance to cover a loan, we recommend getting term life insurance.
+It's the cheapest form of coverage, you can choose a death benefit that covers multiple loans or expenses, and you can choose your beneficiary.
+Your beneficiary can use the payout as they see fit, whether it's for funeral expenses, college tuition or monthly bills.